nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 Damn Vulnerable Drone (DVD) was built to provide offensive security professionals with a safe virtualized environment to practice a wide range of drone hacking techniques.

-DVD is engineered to mimic a compact Unmanned Aerial Vehicle (UAV) with limited endurance and a small operating range within Line-of-Sight (LOS), relying on a WiFi connection.
-It employs [MAVLink](https://mavlink.io/en/), a streamlined messaging protocol, for interactions with a virtual Conpanion Computer and Ground Control Station (GCS) using [QGroundControl](http://qgroundcontrol.com/).
+Damn Vulnerable Drone is engineered to mimic a compact Unmanned Aerial Vehicle (UAV) with limited endurance and a small operating range within Line-of-Sight (LOS), relying on a WiFi connection.
+It employs [MAVLink](https://mavlink.io/en/), a streamlined messaging protocol, for interactions with a virtual Companion Computer and Ground Control Station (GCS) using [QGroundControl](http://qgroundcontrol.com/).
 Additionally, the Drone utilizes [ArduPilot](https://ardupilot.org/), an open-source flight control software, for autonomous navigation and leverages Software-in-the-Loop (SITL) within [Gazebo](https://gazebosim.org/home), a dynamic physics simulator, to replicate authentic drone behaviors by executing real flight code and telemetry, typically embedded in drone systems

 While the Damn Vulnerable Drone setup doesn't mirror every drone architecture or configuration, the integrated tactics, techniques and scenarios are broadly applicable across various drone systems, models and communication protocols.

-Damn Vulnerable Drone also contains a Simulatior Management Console (SMC), to help provide users with full control of the simulator and guide the their learning experience.
+Damn Vulnerable Drone also contains a Simulation Management Web Console, to help provide users with full control of the simulator and guide their learning experience.

 ## Features

 - **Realistic Drone Simulation**: Utilizes the popular drone technologies and architectures to mimic real-world behaviors and vulnerabilities.
 - **Virtualized Environment**: Runs in a completely virtualized setup, making it accessible and safe for experimentation.
-- **Simulated Wireless Networking**: Simulated Wifi (802.11) interfaces to practice wireless drone attacks.
+- **Simulated Wireless Networking**: Simulated Wifi (802.11) interfaces to practice wireless drone attacks.(SMC)
 - **Simulator Management Web Console**: Simple to use simulator management web console used to trigger scenarios and drone flight states.
 - **Comprehensive Hacking Scenarios**: Ideal for practicing a wide range of drone hacking techniques, from basic reconnaissance to advanced exploitation.